 Grizzly Coast "Forever"

-Yes, this week's column will be full of songs about breakups and realizations we have when relationships are over, thanks for asking.
+Yes, this week's column will be full of songs about breakups and realisations we have when relationships are over, thanks for asking.
 Toronto's Alannah Kavanagh slid into my inbox with a song about the kind of longing for closure, rekindling, and recapturing that feeling you had in a relationship that is as raw as they come, but paired with a dreamy, shoegaze inspired guitar to take the edge off.
 This song is the id of anyone who isn't quite over a breakup — hey, you'll get there soon.

 Milan Ring "Switch Off"